Friends Middle School

 Engagement in mathematical learning is best when multifaceted, where students learn grade-level skills as well as complex concepts such as how to see the world from a mathematical perspective.

 Students study math in a dedicated math class, building a deep understanding of numeracy, problem solving strategies and abstract concepts.
 Students are placed in classes that are appropriately challenging where they strengthen their knowledge and successfully master concepts.
 We offer grade level lessons through advanced classes in Algebra 1 and Geometry.
 This approach allows students to develop skills in a wide range of mathematical situations.
-Classroom teachers and math specialists both teach math.
+Our experienced math specialist teaches all math classes.

 We set a wide-range of goals for language arts and literacy.
 The most important of these goals is to cultivate in each student a love of reading.
 While reading and comparing various genres, students gain insight to themes in literature that connect all humans.
 They develop an understanding of the purpose and effects of various literary elements that make reading compelling.
 Reading non-fiction and engaging in research projects, students learn critical reading skills that allow them to judge arguments, determine assumptions and make decisions in practical applications.